strategineer/crusader_kings_3_mods/docs/reptilian_conspiracy.md

 # Reptilian Conspiracy Kings
-Reptilian Conspiracy Kings is a Crusaders Kings III mod where the player's ruler is said Alien from Outer Space.
-You must convert as many humans into Aliens and reveal yourselves to the world by founding the Alienian religion.
+Reptilian Conspiracy Kings is a Crusaders Kings III mod where the player's ruler is said the first reptilian being on the Earth.
+You must convert as many humans into Reptilians and create a new Reptillian world order.
 ## Specifications
 - Aliens must have an Alien trait (secret?) which provides the following bonuses:
     - People with the Alien trait gain a relationship bonus for other people with the Alien trait and a minor relationship penalty to people without the Alien trait.